Table of Contents: One Up On Wall Street Book Summary

 According to Peter Lynch, when evaluating potential buying opportunities, one must consider:

-- long-term debt (has the company’s long-term debt been rising over the last 5-10 years or getting lower?)
+- long-term debt (Has the company’s long-term debt been rising over the last 5-10 years or getting lower?
+Debt reduction is a positive sign)

 These are a few examples of the fundamentals that Peter Lynch uses when picking stocks.
 Increased free cash flow, less debt, and widened profit margins are all positive signs.
 If a company’s price/earnings ratio is less than its growth rate, this indicates a bargain.